jcarpeauxsherman/hydra/docs/source/tutorial/hydra-for-beginners.rst

 Distributed computing is just like normal computing only harder!
 By definition distributed computing requires spreading the data and computation across multiple machines (2 or more).
 Whenever a process is spread out of multiple machines the probability of failure goes up.
 The more machines participating in a cluster the more likely a failure will occur.
 For this reason the biggest challenge for a distributed system is to work reliably in an environment where hardware failures are common.
 To put this in perspective think about a system that fails 1 out of every 100 attempts.
 If you submit 100 jobs to that system 1/100th of them may fail.
 Not great but the large majority of the time everything works.
 If that same problem is distributed to a distributed system of 100 servers where each fails about 1 out of 100 attempts then the error rate from the user's perspective jumps to *63%*.
 So the majority of job submissions will fail.
 This means that the distributed system needs to anticipate failure and autonomically recover from those failures so that they are hidden from the end user.

 Another major challenge with large scale computing is evenly balancing the load across all available resources.
 Depending on the algorithm used to partition data across the systems data 'hotspots' can cause unbalanced loads.
-Even if a good distribution algorithm is used that evenly distributes data the individual performance characteristics of each server can cause some servers to be faster than others.
-When machines fail the data stored on those systems must be re-balanced to other servers and this can lead performance issues.
+Even if a good distribution algorithm is used that evenly distributes data, the individual performance characteristics of each server can cause some servers to be faster than others.
+When machines fail the data stored on those systems must be re-balanced to other servers and this can lead to performance issues.
 Adding or removing servers from a cluster is another opportunity to introduce imbalance.
 Distributed systems need to understand the cost of this imbalance and make decisions about when it is worthwhile to move the data and processing to available nodes.

 The only thing worse than a server failing in a distributed system is a server slowly dying in a distributed system.
 A server that is dying but not dead can cause outsized impact on the overall cluster performance.
 These conditions must be detected and the impacted machines must be avoided in order to prevent service degradation.